 Diarrhea during pregnancy is one of the unfortunate discomforts that may be experienced.
 Diarrhea literally means “flowing through” and is defined as having three or more loose or liquid bowel movements in a 24 hour period.
 If you are experiencing three runny, watery bowel movements in one day, the main concern is to stay hydrated.
 You can lose a significant amount of fluids when experiencing diarrhea during pregnancy.
 Dehydration can be serious, even deadly.
 You will need to make sure you are re-hydrating yourself.
 Diarrhea is rarely life-threatening, but it shouldn’t be taken too lightly, especially while pregnant.

 What Causes Diarrhea During Pregnancy?

-Diarrhea During Third Trimester of Pregnancy
+Diarrhea During the Third Trimester of Pregnancy

 Diarrhea during the third trimester is not as uncommon and is more likely to happen as you approach your due date.
-It could be a sign that labor is near; that could be right before labor or a couple weeks before labor will start.
+It could be a sign that labor is near, and it can occur right before labor or a couple of weeks before labor.
 If it is a couple of weeks before your due date, a premature birth should not be expected.

 Treating Diarrhea During Pregnancy